othim/nn_mwpc/README.md

 # Runing the Python Module

-C++

-PYTHON
+- The python module is made from the C++ class defined in `src/cpp_src/pybind_interface.h`.
+The class definition contans a lot of commenst that can be used to understand the functionalities of the class.

-Then it is just to import it by 'import nn_mwpc' in python.
-Note that the library is sensitive to the python version used so make sure you are in the conda environment nn-mwpc-env.
+- If the module is installed you can import it by `import nn_mwpc` in python.
+Note that the library is sensitive to the python version used so make sure you are in the conda environment `nn-mwpc-env`.

-There is not so much documentation on the python interface.
-I recomend that one opens the interface files 'src/cpp_src/pybind_interfac.h and src/cpp_src/pybind_interface.cpp' and read the comments.
-There is also a file in this directory: 'module_test.py' that tests the library that you could run after 'bash install.sh' to make sure that everything loads and runs fine.
-The code and comments in 'module_test.py' should give some guidance how to use the code by providing some examples.
+- There is a file `$ python_module/module_test.py` that contains examples of how to compute different things using the module.
+This file also cotains some uesfull comments.
+If the the module is installed corrctly you can run `$ python3 python_module/module_test.py`

+# Appendix
-# Misc notes
+## Misc notes
 - (Only if you run on Tetralith) You need to run:
 ```
 $ export LD_LIBRARY_PATH=<conda_env_dir>/.conda/envs/nn-mwpc-env:<gsl_dir>/gsl/lib